Project-Books/book-project/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Read, understood and adhered to our [style guide](https://github.com/knjk04/book-project/blob/master/STYLEGUIDE.md).
 A lot of our code reviews are spent on ensuring compliance with our style guide, so it would save a lot of time if this was adhered to from the outset.

 - [ ] Filled in the summary, context (if applicable) and related issue section.
 Replace the square brackets and its placeholder content with your contents.
 For an example, see any merged in pull request
+  - [ ] Included a screenshot(s) if a UI change was involved (it may look different on a reviewer's device)

 - [ ] Created a branch that has a descriptive name (what your branch is for a in a few words and includes the issue number at the end, e.g. `test-reading-goal-123`